Top five best cheap compact cameras for 2020

 Best cheap compact cameras

-Pricing, recommendations and test scores correct at August 2018.
+Pricing, recommendations and test scores correct as of October 2019.

 Not found the right product for you?
 Browse all our compact camera reviews.